-Why I Switched To HubSpot
+Why I Now Primarily Use HubSpot

-On Sept 30, 2014, after 5 years of consideration—and 6 years of being exclusively supporting the Infusionsoft platform—I became a HubSpot Partner.
+On Sept 30, 2014, after 5 years of consideration—and 6 years of exclusively supporting the Infusionsoft platform—I became a HubSpot Partner.

-"Why did it take you so long, Wes?"
+Why did it take you so long to move to HubSpot, Wes?"

 I have to admit that not fully understanding the HubSpot offering and appreciating its power lead me to be a bit harsh in my early reviews of HubSpot.